Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 MX Global focuses on providing a seamless trading experience with a limited selection of popular cryptocurrencies.

-Tokens Provided: Bitcoin (BTC), Ethereum (ETH), XRP (XRP), Solana (SOL) and Worldcoin (WLD). – Source: MX Exchange Market.
+Bitcoin (BTC), Ethereum (ETH), XRP (XRP), Solana (SOL) and Worldcoin (WLD).

-SINEGY DAX Sdn Bhd
+4. SINEGY DAX Sdn Bhd

 SINEGY DAX Sdn Bhd is a Malaysian-owned and operated digital asset exchange that focuses on trading and cater to both retail and institutional traders.

-They offer a range of trading tools and features with one of them being called the “SINEGY Marketplace“, a platform that allows users to directly buy and sell cryptocurrencies using Malaysian Ringgit (MYR).
+They offer a range of trading tools and features, with one of them being called the “SINEGY Marketplace“, a platform that allows users to directly buy and sell cryptocurrencies using Malaysian Ringgit (MYR).

 SINEGY also have a unique rewards programme that incentivises active trading.

 Their platform is designed to be user-friendly for both beginners and experienced traders.
-Tokenize also places a strong emphasis on user education.
+KDX also places a strong emphasis on user education.
+On a plus note, they also offer resources and guides to help investors make more informed decisions.

-Torum International Sdn Bhd
+6. Torum International Sdn Bhd

-They are currently building a SocialFi Metaverse ecosystem, that is able to connect crypto enthusiasts worldwide which fosters critical and in depth discussions about cryptocurrencies.
+They are currently building a SocialFi Metaverse ecosystem that is able to connect crypto enthusiasts worldwide, which fosters critical and in-depth discussions about cryptocurrencies.
+The platform aims to create a more engaging crypto experience.

 Not to forget, Torum is one of the companies that receives financial backing from notable investors like KuCoin Labs and Huobi Ventures.